ElaLIma/entic-final-code/README.md

 ## Arduino sketches

-Arduino codes, that send the data of the camera, the servo motor and the pressure sensor.
+Arduino codes, that send the data of the camera, the servomotor and the pressure sensor.